- Bachelor of Arts in Music

 Learn from World-Class Performers

 Music students learn through personal interactions with faculty and guest musicians.
 Musicians who have visited Carthage include opera singers Nicole Cabell and Dean Peterson ’75; voice specialist Donald Miller; Steinway Artist Stephen Swedish; “Lion King” actor Tonoccus McClain; voice pedagogist Keith Bozeman; violinist Frank Almond; and composers Rollo Dilworth, Jocelyn Hagen, Libby Larsen, Jonathan Newman, Alex Shaprio, Frank Ticheli, and Eric Whitacre, as well as the Aspen Ensemble, Fifth House Ensemble, Manhattan Brass, Ying Quartet and Zemlinsky Quartet.

 Easy access to world-class performances in Milwaukee and Chicago further extend the Carthage learning experience.
 Touring opportunities include the Midwestern states, Japan, South America, and Europe.

 Carthage offers the Bachelor of Arts in Music with emphases in music education, performance, and piano pedagogy, as well as a bachelor of arts with an emphasis in music theatre.
 Students interested in pursuing a music major or minor are required to audition for acceptance to the program.
 The College offers scholarships to music majors, minors and non-majors by audition.
 Those auditions will take place in Feb.
-Please look for the scholarship form on Oct.
-1, 2018.
+Please sign up for an audition date to be considered for a scholarship.